MovingBlocks/Terasology/docs/Modules.md

 * [AdvancedBehaviors](https://github.com/Terasology/AdvancedBehaviors) - adds behavior trees and logic for NPCs!
 * [AdventureAssets](https://github.com/Terasology/AdventureAssets) - a set of assets for adventure time!
 * [Alchemy](https://github.com/Terasology/Alchemy) - create alchemical potions!
+* [AlchemyPlantGenerator](https://github.com/Terasology/AlchemyPlantGenerator) - a world plugin that'll seed the plants used by Alchemy into a given plugin-capable world
 * [AlterationEffects](https://github.com/Terasology/AlterationEffects) - module for storing some buff/debuff type effects
 * [Anatomy](https://github.com/Terasology/Anatomy) - an anatomical system meant to provide an alternative to typical HP only systems
 * [AnotherWorld](https://github.com/Terasology/AnotherWorld) - world gen module, includes features like ore placement and caves, used by WoodAndStone's world